akm-xdd/pern-auth-template/README.md

 | /logout    | POST   | Log out the current user                       | Clears the cookies and resets the session                          |
 | /get-users | GET    | Get the users in the database                  | Not safe and not protected.
 Use this in your app at your own risk. |
 | /protected | GET    | A protected route that requires authentication | Requires authentication to access                                  |

+## .env File

+The `.env` file contains the following environment variables:

+- PORT - the port the server will run on, set to 8000 by default
+- SECRET - the secret used to sign the JWTs, set whatever you want
+- CLIENT_URL - the URL of the client application, set to `http://localhost:5173` for Vite enjoyers
+- SERVER_URL - the URL of the server, set to `http://localhost:8000` by default

 ## Feature Checklist/Roadmap/To-Do List